Kitware/CMake/Help/guide/tutorial/Adding Usage Requirements for a Library.rst

   - :command:`target_include_directories`
   - :command:`target_link_libraries`

-Let's refactor our code from `Adding a Library (Step 2)`_ to use the modern CMake approach of usage requirements.
+Let's refactor our code from :guide:`tutorial/Adding a Library` to use the modern CMake approach of usage requirements.
 We first state that anybody linking to MathFunctions needs to include the current source directory, while MathFunctions itself doesn't.
 So this can become an ``INTERFACE`` usage requirement.

 Remember ``INTERFACE`` means things that consumers require but the producer doesn't.
 Add the following lines to the end of